Pietfried/libocpp/README.md

 If you run libocpp with EVerest, the build process of [everest-core](https://github.com/EVerest/everest-core) will take care of installing all necessary dependencies for you.

-## Integration with your Charging Station Implementation
+## Integrate this library with your Charging Station Implementation for OCPP1.6

 OCPP is a protocol that affects, controls and monitors many areas of a charging station's operation.